raspberrypilearning/dojo-mentoring/en/step_3.md

-## Different mentoring styles
+## Mentoring styles

 At a Dojo you will see a mix of different styles of mentoring depending on the situation.
-Being comfortable as a mentor and striking a balance of mentoring styles is importance.
+Being comfortable as a mentor and being able to use mentoring styles is importance.

 --- collapse ---